dbuhl8/dbuhl8/README.md

 ### Hi, I'm Dante, an applied mathematics grad student @ UCSC
--  Currently working on using DeepXDE to numerically simulate the propulsion of a ciliated squirmer.
+-  Currently using PADDI (a Parallelized Fortran DNS script) to simulate Stratified Turbulence in rotataing stellar fluids with stochastic forcing.
--  Ask me about Chaotic Attractors :)
+-  Ask me about Gaussian Processes :)
 -  How to reach me: dbuhl8@gmail.com
 -  Pronouns: he/him